-As former Outward Bounder, familyman, accomplished fiddler, mountain climber, explorer, skier, sailboarder, and mountainbiker, he uses spare time actively.
-He lectures widely, and teaches management in international affairs at Columbia University, New York.
-Married to Dr Sonia Balet, former Dean of the Business School, and Academic Dean, University of Puerto Rico, Rio Piedras, he has two children, Lisa and John, and grandson Robert.
+As with many of us, he has both an Indoor Resume and a (different, less formal!)
+Outdoor Resume.
+As former Outward Bounder, Royal Marines Commando, family man, accomplished fiddler, mountain climber, explorer, skier, sailboarder, kayaker and mountain biker, he uses spare time actively.
+He lectures widely, and speaks to a variety of audiences across his several interests.
+Married to Dr Sonia Balet, former Dean of the Business School, and former Academic Dean, University of Puerto Rico, Rio Piedras, he has two children, Lisa and John, and grandsons Robert and Christian.
 He is also proud godfather to Rachel, and Charlotte.
 For contact, or more details, please email him at: [email protected]